 Banks Open on Presidents Day

-The vast majority of banks will be closed on Presidents Day, though there are a couple of major banks that will be open:
+The vast majority of banks will be closed on Presidents Day, although there are a couple that will be open.
+If you happen to bank at Wells Fargo or TD Bank, you’re in luck: Both are open on Feb.
+20.

 Banks Closed on Presidents Day